kjellm/kjellm.github.com/event.markdown

 The purpose of the handle/process split above, is to ensure that nothing is ever by accident returned as the result of the command handling.
-The actual handing is delegated to methods defined in command handler subclasses.
+The actual handling is delegated to methods defined in command handler subclasses.

 Next is a class that adds logging to `CommandHandlers` by decoration.
-Logging of commands is most likely an important aspect of a system, but the event store should not used for this.
+Logging of commands is most likely an important aspect of a system, but the event store should not be used for this.

 ``` ruby
 class CommandHandlerLoggDecorator < DelegateClass(CommandHandler)